abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![Double negation elimination](double_negation_proof.svg)

-If we want to be formal about it, we might say that applying negation two times is equivalent to the identity function.
+If we want to be formal about it, we might say that applying negation two times is equivalent to applying the identity function.

 ![The identity function for boolean values](boolean_identity.svg)